atedstone/gnssice/README.md

 sh_get_rinex -archive sopac -yr 2011 -doy 0 -ndays 250 -sites kely
 ```

+In Greenland, GNET stations can often serve as the base for post-processing.
+These data are publicly available via the Danish Government, https://dataforsyningen.dk/data/4804.
+Data access is via FTP (ftps://ftp.dataforsyningen.dk/GNSS/GRL) following account registration at the Danish Govt. link above.
+Use an FTP client such as FileZilla to download the files of interest.
+You will likely need to download the 1-second resolution files.
+You may then need to reduce them to 10-second resolution using a tool such as `gfzrnx`.

+Data from stations maintained by the Geological Survey of Denmark and Greenland (GEUS), e.g. at Point 660, can in principle be obtained from the GEUS DataVerse, but if unavailable then individual contact may be needed.

-If files have `*.<yy>o` suffix you're all set, otherwise, if they are zipped, unzip the compressed rinex files using 7zip or whatever.
-Then convert to normal rinex i.e. from `*.10d` to `*.10o`, using CRX2RNX.
+If files have `*.<yy>o` suffix you're all set, otherwise, if they are zipped, unzip the compressed RINEX files.
+Then convert to normal RINEX i.e. from `*.10d` to `*.10o`, using CRX2RNX.

 ```bash
 for f in *; do